I mean, come on, technically, it’s just an old building and not even that old.

 I loved my job as a loader even as I studied for a career in journalism.

 My memories of the LAT building are me, in a truck, singing Beach Boys songs (Sloop John B) with Jerry Hazuda.
-Or sneaking out for Tommy’s hamburger runs with Tom Conger, a brilliant guy who really, really loved the band YES.
+Or sneaking out on Tommy’s hamburger runs with Tom Conger, a brilliant guy who really, really loved the band YES.
 And hearing Mark Kaspar, one of the funniest guys I ever knew, tell a joke.
 These were my running mates.
 Raymond Delgado, Dale Hoverman and the Bragg brothers.

 My boys protected me, too, always mindful of my career path.
 After shifts we used to drink a beer or three in Joe’s Parking lot across the street.
 It’s funny.
 The post-shift adrenaline rush after loading a million papers is exactly the same as the feeling after filing a sports story on deadline.